vishalagrawal22/CPPT/website/docs/usage/run.md

 sidebar_position: 2
 ---

-You can compile (if applied) and run your source code using the `cppt run` command.
+You can compile (if applicable) and run your source code using the `cppt run` command.
 It uses the command specified in the config file to run your source code.
 It supports running C++, Java, and Python source files.

 You can run your source code against:-